belenbarrospena/euroia2015/README.md

 This is the script of the presentation about design in FOSS that I gave at the EuroIA conference in Madrid in September 2015.

-If you have any questions or commnets, you can get in touch with me at belenbarrospena@gmail.com
+If you have any questions or comments, you can get in touch with me at belenbarrospena@gmail.com

 ================================================================

 Good afternoon everybody.
 My name is Belén, I am the designer in something called the Yocto Project, which is a Linux Foundation initiative.